Bryan Abreu: Career

-2013-18
+Houston Astros

+2013–18

 Abreu signed with the Houston Astros as an international free agent in November 2013.
 He made his professional debut in 2014 with the Dominican Summer League Astros, going 0–2 (win–loss record, W–L) with a 6.55 earned run average over 22 relief innings pitched.

 Starting in 2014 and throughout his professional baseball career in the Houston Astros organization, Abreu has worked extensively with pitching coach Erick Abreu, who has also served in various levels within the Astros' minor league system.

 Bryan Abreu returned to the Dominican Summer League Astros in 2015, earning a 2–2 record and a 3.83 earned run average over 14 games (ten starts).
 In 2016, he began the year with the Greeneville Astros before being reassigned to the Gulf Coast League Astros.
 Over 38 2/3 innings, he went 2–5 with a 4.89 earned run average.

 In 2017, Abreu returned to Greeneville and compiled a 1–3 record with a 7.98 earned run average in eight games (six starts), and in 2018, he pitched for both the Tri-City ValleyCats and the Quad Cities River Bandits, going 6–1 with a 1.49 earned run average over 14 games (seven starts).
 The Astros added Abreu to their 40-man roster after the 2018 season.